-‘I can’t use any of them’: Hail wipes out apple orchard north of Saskatoon - Saskatoon | Globalnews.ca
+‘I can’t use any of them’: hail wipes out apple orchard north of Saskatoon - Saskatoon | Globalnews.ca

-A hail storm earlier this week changed a lot of Diana Fedosoff’s plans.
+A hail storm earlier this week changed a lot of Diana Fedosoff’s plans for her apple orchard.

 “It started hailing the size of ping pongs and the size of big grapes and it went on for four minutes,” said Fedosoff, the owner of Petrofka Orchard.